readyready15728/misc/awakemud-notes.md

   (which in turn includes evaluate utilities).
 - John Smith in Dante's Inferno (Fourth Hell) offers work.
 (And it's all quite difficult.)
+- The vampire Hemorrhage and his cronies John Smith wants dead are under "A torched-out shop" under the mini-mall ruins in Redmond on Burton Street.
+  They can in fact be shot.
 - A girl in line before Dante's Inferno practices Street Etiquette.
 - There is an ATM in Dante's Inferno (Ninth Hell).
 - Janis Reenes in The Platinum Club (SE Seattle) offers work.
 (Maxes out at